arvindsingh99/C-Programs/README.md

 # Mathmatics Category Programs
 1.Program to find sum of numbers till n. <br />
 2.Program to find sum of all digits of a number. <br />
-3.Program to Reverse of a number. <br />
+3.Program to find Reverse of a number. <br />
-4.
+4.Program to find whether given number is palindrome or not. <br />
-5.
+5.Progrom to find the sum of all integers divisible by 2 between two numbers. <br />
 6.
 7.
 8.